-Avoid spending too much in anticipation of the future, although it may be tempting in developing a modern home plan.
+Avoid spending too much in anticipation of the future, although it may be tempting when developing a modern home plan.

 Focus more on your short-term needs and your current and actual budget.
-In this way, you will not end up squeezed by the high monthly fees.
+This way you will not be overwhelmed by the high monthly fees.

-You can always make renovations or improvements to your home.
-You can even reserve some space for these purposes in your plan.
+You can always make renovations or improvements to your home later.
+You can even reserve some space in your plan for these purposes.

-It should not be claimed that everything is understood.
-Unless you are an architect, house plans and design are not your specialty.
-Be humble and recognize your limits: it is normal that you do not understand all the symbols and terms used on your house plan.
+You should never pretend to understand everything.
+Unless you are an architect, house plans and design are not your specialties.
+Be humble and recognize your limits.
+It is normal that you do not understand all the symbols and terms used on your house plan.
 Just ask.
 After all, you are responsible for your project.

-Lastly, know that there is no point in searching for the perfect shot.
-All plans can be modified at your discretion.
+Lastly, all plans can be modified at your discretion.
 Before starting the project, make sure the plan meets your needs and aspirations.
-If you can’t find what you’re looking for, consider having custom plans with an architect.
+If you can’t find what you’re looking for, consider creating custom plans with an architect.

-How big does your house really need?
+How big does your house need to be?
 Not everyone needs a huge house.
-But don’t underestimate your need for space.
+However, don’t underestimate your need for space.
 It is common for people to move into a new house and think that they will never run out of space, only to discover a few years later that it feels crowded.

-This can happen if your family grows (you may have more children or your children are grown and want their own space).
+This can happen if your family grows (you may have more children or your children get older and want their own space).

 You may find yourself caring for an older parent.
-And while it’s never smart to buy more home than you need, it’s much easier (and less expensive) to expand existing space than to add space later.
+While it’s never smart to buy more space than you need, it’s much easier (and less expensive) to expand existing space than to add space later.

 Your need for space is not the only thing that can change.
 Depending on how long you plan to stay at home, your personal needs may change.